core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

       In practice, this allows UDP data of at least 152 Bytes without further checks.

-    * When an Echo response is sent to mitigate amplification, it MUST be sent as a piggybacked or non-confirmable response, never as a separate one (which would cause amplification due to retransmission).
+    * When an Echo response is sent to mitigate amplification, it MUST be sent as a piggybacked or Non-confirmable response, never as a separate one (which would cause amplification due to retransmission).

 4. A server may want to use the request freshness provided by the Echo to verify the aliveness of a client.
 Note that in a deployment with hop-by-hop security and proxies, the server can only verify aliveness of the closest proxy.